StartBootstrap/sb-clean-blog-node/README.md

 npm run db:uuid
 ```

-This will add the extension `uuid-ossp` to the template1 databse
+This will add the extension `uuid-ossp` to the template1 databse.
+You will then need to run `npm run db:reset` again

 ### 4) Start the server